ethz-coss/global-city-growth/readme/README_RAW_DATA.md

-# Large cities lose their growth edge as urban systems mature -- Raw data
+# Large cities lose their growth advantage as urban systems mature -- Raw data

-This repository contains the raw datasets used in [Large cities lose their growth edge as urban systems mature](https://arxiv.org/abs/2510.12417).
+This repository contains the raw datasets used in [Large cities lose their growth advantage as urban systems mature](https://arxiv.org/abs/2510.12417).
 We include **only datasets whose licenses allow redistribution**.
 For datasets that do not allow redistribution, we provide scripts to download the data from the original sources using APIs (see the [GitHub](https://github.com/andreamusso96/global-city-growth) or [Zenodo](https://doi.org/10.5281/zenodo.17339403)).

 ## Overview